“Let me win, but if I cannot win, let me be brave in the attempt.” -Athlete Oath

 Special Olympics provide an accepting, safe and healthy environment for all individuals with intellectual disabilities.
 This program believes that through sports training and competition, people with intellectual disabilities benefit physically, mentally, socially and spiritually.
 Families are strengthened.
 And the community, through participation and observation, is united in understanding these citizens in an environment of equality, respect and acceptance.

-- Special Olympics athletes get along better in school, in their community and in life
+- Special Olympics athletes get along better in school, their community and in life

 - Special Olympics athletes derive considerable intrinsic pleasure from solving difficult problems